emhastings/emhastings.github.io/README.md

     * Better Tempest plates
     * Better Tall Tales plates
 * Press- Update Mavis link in 2021-2022 year
-* Add link to NSF grant when final
 * Fix linking the avatar and site name to the homepage
 * Fix CHI talk category?